jellyfin/jellyfin.org/docs/general/server/plugins/tvheadend.md

 :::note

-By default the the _TVHeadend Hostname or IP Address_ section is configured by default with the hostname _localhost_, it is preferable to use the IP address _127.0.0.1_ instead of _localhost_.
+By default the _TVHeadend Hostname or IP Address_ section is configured by default with the hostname _localhost_, it is preferable to use the IP address _127.0.0.1_ instead of _localhost_.
 [Reference](https://emby.media/community/index.php?/topic/55768-tv-headend-plugin-where-does-it-store-data/#entry542181)

 :::